asteris-llc/converge/docs_source/content/resources/wait.query.md

 - `timeout` (duration string)

   the amount of time the command will wait before halting forcefully.
-The format is Go's duraction string.
+The format is Go's duration string.
 A duration string is a possibly signed sequence of decimal numbers, each with optional fraction and a unit suffix, such as "300ms", "-1.5h" or "2h45m".
 Valid time units are "ns", "us" (or "µs"), "ms", "s", "m", "h".